 - Company Engagement Strategy - Help create a Company Engagement Strategy intended for the organization to create a strong college base prior to campus hiring.

 - Early nurture webinars about the organization and what they do

 - Onsite engagement achieved by direct sessions by successful, prominent employees

 - Challenges/Competitions (coding challenges, business case challenges, etc.)

 - 360 degree Virtual Tour of the company to get a glimpse of the company without actually visiting it.

-- Utilize Talview Screening and Selection tools using Assessments, Video Interviews, Live Interviews, etc. Screen all applications with Talview, integrate it with your ATS and send them automated assessments that can be taken remotely.
-Once done, the tool analyses their performance on the basis of the benchmarks created by you, after which you will receive automated reports right from there.
+- Utilize Talview Screening and Selection tools using Assessments, Video Interviews, or Live Interviews.
+Screen all applications through the Talview platform and send them automated proctored assessments that can be taken remotely.
+Once done, the tool will analyze their performance on the basis of the benchmarks created by you, after which you will receive automated reports right from there.

-- These assessments are also proctored to help you re-watch the performance of the candidates and share with other decision-makers to make an informed decision.
-It also helps make the tests cheat-proof
+- These assessments are also recorded to help you re-watch the candidates' performance and share with other decision-makers to make an informed decision.
+It also helps make the tests cheat-free.

 - Use Asynchronous Video Interviews to provide a chance for every candidate to express themselves without having to give in to the pressure of assessments.

-- Ask questions that help review communication skills, cultural fitment, and passion for the role.
+- Ask questions that help you review their communication skills, cultural fitment, and passion for the role.

 - Use Talview Behavioral Insights to evaluate team player skills, learning ability, leadership potential, and other critical behavioral competencies deemed important for the role.